TriM-Organization/Musicreater/README_EN.md

 [简体中文 🇨🇳](README.md) | English🇬🇧

-**Notice that the localizations of documents may NOT be up-to-date.**
+**Notice that the localizations of documents may probably NOT be up-to-date.
+The original document is in Chinese.**

 ## Introduction🚀